syhlx/cromite-flatpak/README.md

 ## Disclaimer

-First of all, please note that this is not an official Flatpak release of [Cromite](https://github.com/uazo/cromite).\
+Please note that this is not an official Flatpak release of [Cromite](https://github.com/uazo/cromite).\
 Cromite's developer [uazo](https://github.com/uazo) is looking into [making an official one](https://github.com/uazo/cromite/issues/1053).

-In the meantime, if you want to try out Cromite's Flatpak for yourself, you can follow these instructions.

 ## Installation